matwilso/matwilso.github.io/_drafts/sim2real.md

 <!--TODO: i need a really awesome opening figure. maybe like an env and agent loop, and the agent is a network, but the simulator is also a network-->

->How can we train general robotic systems?
+>If we want to create general robotic systems, is sim2real learning viable?
->How far could we get using mostly simulated training experience?
+>How far can we get using mostly simulated training experience?
->In this post I discuss what I see as the most promising direction in the future of sim2real: learned simulators (i.e., simulators written in Software 2.0).
+>In this post I discuss what I see as a promising direction in the future
+>of sim2real and robot learning: *learned simulators* (i.e., simulators written in Software 2.0).
->I discuss why we need 2.0 simulators, how we might make them, and how they might be useful beyond robotics.
+>I go in to why we need 2.0 simulators and how we might make them.

-Sim2real has produced some interesting results and is pretty exciting in some ways.
-The prospect of tons of data and not having to worry about physical robots is super alluring.
+Not having to worry about managing the physical robot during training.
-It makes it super easy to try things and iterate and automate so much more.
-Safety checks.

-Of course the catch is that you can't really trust these systems because of the domain shift.
+No worries of damaging high cost robots or the environment.
+Collecting all the data you could ever want.
+Easy reward and auxiliary loss design via read access to the environment.
+Easy resets and custom environment sampling distributions via write access.
+Sim2real is an exciting research area with some promising results.

+price can be quite high, both metaphorically and in compute.

+Of course the catch is the sim2real gap and that there is a price to pay for this ease of training.
+The severity of this domain shift depends on the setting, but it can be quite severe.

+And while there have been some impressive results to combat this, there is fear uncertainty and doubt over what the future prospects are.
 And there is kind of a grey cloud over the future prospects of sim2real in that area.
 Basically it seems that it requires a ton of effort and calibration and domrand is hitting its limit (cite irpan).
 It requires a lot of calibration to make work.

-Some have argued against sim2real, arguing that the simulator becomes the bottleneck (finn, levine talks).
+Some have been critical and bearish about future prospects of sim2real, arguing that the simulator becomes the bottleneck (finn, levine talks).
-Like other parts of your model improve, but the simulator does not.
+Other parts of your model improve with data, but the simulator does not.

 And I think that actually does hit on the exact right problem.
 Simulators are inaccurate and they do not match the exact system that you have.
 And that is the key problem we have yet to bite into.
 And that is the key problem that I suggest we do bite into and focus on.

+I see the simulator as the current largest barrier to further progress.

+Here I am arguing against the focus on domain randomization and the fetishization of not using any real world data.
+We are going to need to use a lot of real world data to make these systems work.
+And we should get over that as soon as possible.

 We should put more effort to improving simulators, by learning them.
 We should collect data from the real world and use it to build a deep simulator, a Software 2.0 simulator.

+I think this would achieve a nice decoupling of efforts.
+You can focus on the simulator and make it really good.
+But then when you want to develop models and train them for end applications, this becomes super easy.

 ## Contents
 - dd
 - dd

+## Looking forward
+We could make the simulator into a great tool for many people to use.
+If they want to set up a task, they could take a picture of it and we could generate a simulation environment for them.
+They could train models there and then they would transfer.

+This would make it nice for end user applications.

 ## What do I mean by a learned simulator?

-By learned simulator, I mean we replace the physics equations with neural networks.
+By learned simulator, I basically mean we replace the physics equations with neural networks.
 Now some of you might be thinking that is idiotic.
 But how much does F=ma cover the interesting interactions that happen in the world?
 What about contact, fluids, friction, deformability?